There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 6. Booking Early

-Rental car companies often keep a limited number of cars in their fleets.
+Reserving a car as soon as you know your travel dates can be a money-wise move.
+Here’s why: Rental car companies often keep a limited number of cars in their fleets.
 As a result, they need to estimate demand several weeks ahead of time.
+To encourage customers to book early and help them manage their pool of vehicles, they may offer lower rates when you reserve in advance vs. last-minute.

 If you do book early, consider searching prices again right before your trip.